ncatlab/nlab-content/pages/5/3/9/4/24935/content.md

 We want to point out a way in which $VectBund$ with its [[external tensor product]]-structure is the canonical "amalgamation" of

-1. vector spaces equipped with theiry tensor product,
+1. vector spaces equipped with their tensor product,

 1. vector spaces equipped with parametrization, namely vector bundles,